Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Experiments

 \subsection{Rosenbrock Function}

-The Rosenbrock Function \citep{rosenbrock_automatic_1960} provides a visualisable low-dimensional test bed for optimisation algorithms, containing substantial non-linear correlations between its inputs and anisotropic curvature.
-We consider 200~optimisation steps, using $\mathcal{N}(\vec{0}, \vec{I})$-sampled initial $(x, y)$ values during hyperparameter tuning, and plot trajectories from the fixed starting point $(1, -1)$ as our test case in Figure~\ref{fig:RosenbrockTrajectories}.
-As there is no probabilistic model, we cannot apply K-FAC in this setting, so omit it.
-For the same reason, in this section only, we use Hessian curvature in \emph{AdamQLR}, and use gradient descent (\emph{GD}) in place of \emph{SGD}.
-Since there is no separate validation set, we tune hyperparameters on the same objective function as is used for `training'.
+The Rosenbrock Function \citep{rosenbrock_automatic_1960} provides a visualisable test bed for optimisation algorithms, containing non-linear correlations between its inputs and anisotropic curvature.
+We consider 200~optimisation steps, using $\mathcal{N}(\vec{0}, \vec{I})$-sampled initial $(x, y)$ values during hyperparameter tuning, and evaluate trajectories from the fixed starting point $(1, -1)$ in Figure~\ref{fig:RosenbrockTrajectories}.
+As there is no probabilistic model, we apply K-FAC to a least-squares formulation \citep[page 38]{brunet_contributions_2010}, and we use Hessian curvature in \emph{AdamQLR} for this experiment only.
+Additionally, we use gradient descent (\emph{GD}) in place of \emph{SGD}.
+Since there is no separate validation set, we tune hyperparameters on the objective function directly.

-Here, \emph{GD Minimal} makes good initial progress into the central `valley', but its learning rate is too small to continue along the valley floor. \emph{GD Full}'s hyperparameters cause it to bounce unstably around the optimisation space.
-Because SGD cannot adapt to different gradient magnitudes, it must select conservative step sizes to avoid diverging when initialised away from the optimum --- an effect particularly pronounced in \emph{GD Minimal}, where there is no momentum buffer. \emph{Adam}'s adaptive buffers allow it to target the valley more directly, eventually making slow progress along the valley floor, but it takes time to learn the new dynamics in the latter regime, and we see it initially `overshoot' the valley.
+Here, \emph{GD Minimal} makes good initial progress into the central `valley', but its learning rate is too small to continue along the valley floor --- without regularisation, GD must select conservative step sizes to avoid diverging from poor initialisations. \emph{GD Full}'s hyperparameters cause it to bounce unstably around the optimisation space --- the algorithm is unable to recover from their overly aggressive settings. \emph{Adam}'s adaptive buffers allow it to target the valley more directly, eventually making slow progress along the valley floor, but it takes time to learn the new dynamics in the latter regime, initially `overshooting' the valley. \emph{K-FAC} demonstrates an impressive understanding of the optimisation space, making direct, rapid progress towards the optimum in spite of the challenging Euclidean curvature.

-By contrast, \emph{AdamQLR (Tuned)} reaches the valley floor efficiently, then shows an appealing understanding of the objective function geometry, tracking along the valley for substantial distances.
-SGD-based methods tend to take small, cautious steps along the floor, producing steady but slow convergence, while the Adam-based methods are able to take larger steps, making faster progress. \emph{AdamQLR (Untuned)}'s learning rate clipping threshold, being chosen for neural network applications, is too small here, but it also makes efficient progress into the valley and quickly adapts to the changing dynamics without overshooting.
-While this relatively simple function is not representative of the more complicated spaces of machine learning model parameters, our strategy displays a promising understanding of its correlated curvature.